The Government's Trade Union Bill has suffered embarrassing defeats on political funding, electronic voting and facility time

 On this, Labour and union leaders have accused the Government of ‘union-bashing’, since their claim suggests that facility time is non-productive and of no benefit to businesses or departments.

 In fact, the TUC has found that every pound spent on facility time saves the taxpayer £2.31, since strong union representation improves staff retention, reduces illness and boosts industrial relations.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.